 Directions:

-- Add shrimp and cook until they turn pink, ensuring they don’t overcook.
+- Add shrimp and cook until they turn pink, making sure they don’t overcook

-Tips for Excellence: Use fresh herbs like parsley or cilantro for a burst of color and flavor.
+Tips for Excellence: Fresh herbs like parsley or cilantro add a nice color and flavor boost.

 2.4 Shrimp and Rice Casserole